edgedb/edgedb/docs/guides/auth/built_in_ui.rst

-To use the built-in UI for Gel Auth, enable the built-in Auth UI by clicking the "Enable UI" button under "Login UI" in the configuration section of the EdgeDB UI.
+To use the built-in UI for Gel Auth, enable the built-in Auth UI by clicking the "Enable UI" button under "Login UI" in the configuration section of the
+|Gel| UI.
 Set these configuration values:

 -  ``redirect_to``: Once the authentication flow is complete, Gel will redirect the user's browser back to this URL in your application's